gravitational/teleport/rfd/XXXX-securing-amis.md

 One way our customers consume Teleport is by using a pre-built and  -configured AMI to run Teleport in AWS EC2 instances.
-As a provider of these images we are (at least partially) responsible for the security of all software included in the image, not just teleport.
+As a provider of these images we are (at least partially) responsible for the security of all software included in the image, not just Teleport.

 We should endeavor to not ship vulnerabilities to our clients, even if those vulnerabilities are not directly in our software.